Prerana262/my-project/intro-to-git.md

 ### Git Intro
-we are learning about git init
+we are learning about 'git-init'. i am going to add some text and add a new file.